-- Active Areas editor mode: Hides the GFX channels and makes the underlying Active Areas become editable.
+- Active Areas editor mode: Hides the channels and makes the underlying Active Areas become editable.
 The Active Areas represents the physical dimensions of the screens in the video wall.
-The Active Areas are snap points to which the GFX channels will snap.
+The Active Areas are snap points to which the channels will snap.
 See Active Areas Editor. - Import Datapath configuration: When the setup of the display controller hardware is done, the layout of the screens can be imported from the PC hosting the Datapath device.
-Only enabled in Active Areas editor mode. - · Open: Advanced Settings. - Live: When Live is checked, all changes done to the preset and Active Areas are taken on air immediately.
-This is useful while adjusting and testing video wall configurations.
+Only enabled in Active Areas editor mode. - Open: Advanced Settings. - Live: When Live is checked, all changes done to the preset and Active Areas are taken on air immediately.
+This is useful while adjusting and testing video wall configurations. - Take Presets: When the Take button is clicked, the current state of the preset, including any unsaved changes, is taken on air.
+This is useful while adjusting and testing video wall configurations. - i: Opens the keyboard shortcuts window.